-Kartik Amavasya i.e.15th day of new moon day is the darkest night of the year and by lighting diyas on this day signifies victory of light over darkness, good over bad deeds and virtuous over evil.
+Kartik Amavasya i.e.15th day of new moon day is the darkest night of the year and lighting diyas on this day signifies the victory of light over darkness, good over bad deeds, and virtuous over evil.
 In order to, invite Goddess Lakshmi, people light Diya at the entrance of their home and windowsills and let open their doors for her to enter.

-People clean and decorate their home and place of work to welcome Goddess of wealth and prosperity Lakshmi.
-Along with Goddess Lakshmi People also worship Lord Ganesh, Goddess Kali and Sarasvati, Kuber and Indra.
-Businessmen and traders also worship their account books to ensure year-long-profits.
+People clean and decorate their home and place of work to welcome the Goddess of wealth and prosperity Lakshmi.
+Along with Goddess Lakshmi People also worship Lord Ganesh, Goddess Kali, and Sarasvati, Kuber, and Indra.
+Businessmen and traders also worship their account books to ensure year-long profits.

 As per Padam Puran, arranging diyas in rows and mandala on the day of Kartik Amavasya may help to attain Param pad or absolute salvation.

 शालायां ब्राह्मणः कुर्यात् स गच्छेत् परमं पदम् ||

 Kartike maasyamavasya tasyam deep pradeepanam | shalayam bhramanah kuryat sa gacchet param padam ||